 ZZ plant, “aka Zanzibar Gem,” is an easy-to-grow houseplant sure to be the star of your indoor plant show.
 We love ZZ plant’s glossy, green leaves that grow in a zig-zag shape.
 It’s tolerant to a range of light, humidity, and watering conditions …and it’ll thrive just about anywhere — including under fluorescent lights.
 ZZ is definitely a Super Star!

 Snake Plant (Sansevieria)

 We can’t get enough of this modern looking, undemanding, adaptable, low-maintenance, indoor plant in the Agave family.
 It will flourish in any type of light and can withstand dry air, fluctuating temperatures, and little water.
 Most Bay Area Gardeners are familiar with Sansevieria Laurentii, but new cultivars like Cylindrica and Moonshine have really wowed us.
 Meet the “new Sansevierias”!

 “I love Philodendrons because they’re an easy-care, air-cleaning, indoor plant,” says Cindy Bonilla, houseplant buyer and Assistant Manager at our Sloat Blvd SF location.
 Philodendrons are strikingly beautiful, easy-care indoor plants.
-There are two main varieties: Arborescent types are shrub sized plants with huge leaves and self-supporting trunks.
-Excellent in large containers, but they grow so large they need more space than climbing types.
-Arborescent types: Selloum (tree philodendron), Congo red & green, Prince of Orange, Xanadu.
+There are two main varieties: Arborescent types are shrub-sized plants that have huge leaves and self-supporting trunks.
+They’re excellent for containers, but they grow so large they need more space than climbing types.
+Arborescent types: Selloum (aka Tree Philodendron) is pictured above, Congo red & green, Prince of Orange, and Xanadu.
 Climbing types.
-Varieties: Green heartleaf and Brasil (form of Philodendron cordatum).
+Varieties: Green heartleaf and Brasil (a form of Philodendron cordatum).